SitecoreUnicorn/Unicorn/README.md

 1. Generate a very long random shared secret key, preferably using a password generator.
 There are no limits on character count, character types, etc but it must be > 30 characters.
 2. Install the shared secret into the `Unicorn.UI.config` file - or a patch thereof, under the `authenticationProvider/SharedSecret` node.
 There are comments to help.
 3. To call the tool API from a script, a PowerShell module is provided.
-Acquire the module and its supporting files from the `doc\PowerShell Remote Scripting` folder of the Unicorn git repository.
+Acquire the module and its supporting files from the `packages\Unicorn.version\tools\PSAPI` folder of where you installed the Unicorn NuGet package.
+(Alternatively, it's also in  `doc\PowerShell Remote Scripting` folder of the Unicorn git repository, however this is always the latest and not necessarily matching your installed Unicorn version)
 4. Review the `sample.ps1` file and adapt it to your needs, including putting the shared secret into it and setting the URL as needed.
 Don't worry the guts of `sample.ps1` are two simple lines of code :)

 NOTE: When deploying to a Content Editing or Content Delivery server, the Unicorn configuration should be trimmed down from development.
 Each config file in `App_Config/Include/Unicorn` has comments at the top designating what environment(s) it should live on.
 If you opt to use Transparent Sync as a deployment mechanism, make sure you do not disable the data provider config file.